parse-community/docs/_includes/android/queries.md

 ## Query Constraints

-There are several ways to put constraints on the objects found by a `%{ParseQuery}`.
+There are several ways to put constraints on the objects found by a `ParseQuery`.
 You can filter out objects with a particular key-value pair with `whereNotEqualTo`:

 ```java
 query.whereNotEqualTo("playerName", "Michael Yabuti");